 If you’re interested in Dojo, check out my interview with the founder Michael Craig

 in Ubud | $16.50 USD per day | $49-229 USD per month (depending on hours)

 During my first time in Ubud, I didn’t end up visiting Outpost so this year, when I returned to Bali, I made sure to give it a visit, not just to update this post but to cover it in my video on Bali’s coliving spaces.

 Even in 2016, I knew I needed to include Outpost in this article so I let the space’s founder, David Abraham make a statement.

 Imagine what Google would offer if they opened up an office in Bali.
 That’s Outpost.
 You want to go swimming?
 We have two pools and a river.
 Thirsty?
 We deliver coconuts to your desk.
 Neck hurt from staring at your screen?
 We have a masseur on staff.

 People come to Bali and have amazing experiences.
 Our mission is to ensure they’re productive too.
 At the most basic, that means comfy chairs, big desks and a community of successful people.
 (And of course, stable and redundant internet connections.)
 Our focus on productivity makes good business sense.
 Members stay longer because they accomplishing more.
 And although we’ve only been opened (soft) for five months, we noticed members are coming back to the largest co-working facility on the island.

-David Abraham, Founder of Outpost
+David Abraham, Founder of Outpost (written back in 2016)